getgrit/stdlib/.grit/patterns/js/es6_imports.md

 }

 function make_import($whole, $if_root, $if_not_root) {
-  if ($whole <: within statement_block()) {
+  // Not sure if this is the best check.
+Ideally I would like to look at $whole.parent and confirm it is program() if ($whole <: within statement_block()) {
     // TODO: we might need to make the outer block async return $if_not_root